2.40 million

 The 2018 Mutual Evaluation Report highlighted that a high incidence of Albanian criminal proceeds located overseas has resulted in a ‘remarkable number’ of mutual legal assistance requests being sent abroad.
 However, Albania has made progress in improving the timely handling of mutual legal assistance requests, as noted by the FATF in October 2023.

-International cooperation on beneficial ownership data has been improved recently, since from June 2021 information on beneficial ownership information, legal persons and arrangements is made publicly available and can be obtained from the National Business Centre.
+International cooperation on beneficial ownership data has been improved, since from June 2021 information on beneficial ownership information, legal persons and arrangements is made publicly available and can be obtained from the National Business Centre.

 The key supervisory authorities are as follows: